HydraMeshnet/developer-portal/sdk/tutorial_create_vault.md

 # SSI SDK Tutorial: Create a Secure & Persistent Vault

-In this tutorial, you will create a secure vault that is encrypted with a password and persisted on the disk.
+In this tutorial, you will create a secure vault.
+A secure vault is encrypted with a password and persisted on the disk.
 You will also try some of the features that do not require the password that unlocks the vault.

 #### Prerequisites